A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

 \item For any two sequences, it can find a set of alternative matches (each with a measure of how good it is) instead of a single `best' match.

 \item The `depth' or thoroughness of the searching can be controlled by parameters.

 \end{itemize}

-\subsubsection{Building SP-multiple-alignments in SP71}
+\subsubsection{Building SP-Multiple-Alignments in SP71}

 The way in which SP-multiple-alignments are built in SP71 is described in \cite[Sections 3.9 and 3.10]{wolff_2006}.
-Slightly confusingly, the main subject of these sections is SP61, but this is merely a part of the SP computer model that is concerned with the building of SP-multiple-alignments.
+Slightly confusingly, the main subject of these sections is SP61, but this is merely a part of the SP Computer Model that is concerned with the building of SP-multiple-alignments.

-As with multiple alignments in bioinformatics, heuristic techniques are used in the building of SP-multiple-alignments in the SP system: searching for good SP-multiple-alignments in stages with a weeding out of the lower-scoring SP-multiple-alignments at the end of each stage.
+As with multiple sequence alignments in bioinformatics, and as with the process of finding good full and partial matches between two SP-patterns (Section \ref{full_and_partial_matches_appendix}), heuristic techniques are used in the building of SP-multiple-alignments in the SP System: searching for good SP-multiple-alignments in stages with a weeding out of the lower-scoring SP-multiple-alignments at the end of each stage.

-\subsubsection{Unsupervised learning in SP71}
+\subsubsection{Unsupervised Learning in SP71}

 Unsupervised learning in SP71 is described in \cite[Sections 3.9 and 9.2]{wolff_2006}, with relevant pseudocode in \cite[Figures 9.1 and 9.6]{wolff_2006}.
-The aim here is, for a given set of New patterns, to create one or two {\em grammars}---meaning collections of Old SP patterns---that are effective at encoding the given set of New patterns in an economical manner.
+The aim here is, for a given set of New SP-patterns, to create one or two {\em grammars}---meaning collections of Old SP-patterns---that are effective at encoding the given set of New SP-patterns in an economical manner.

-The building of SP-multiple-alignments is an integral part of unsupervised learning in the SP system.
-It provides a means of creating Old patterns via the splitting or amalgamation of pre-existing Old patterns, and via the direct incorporation of New patterns.
-And it provides a means of evaluating candidate grammars in terms of their effectiveness at encoding the given set of New patterns in an economical manner.
+The building of SP-multiple-alignments is an integral part of unsupervised learning in the SP System.
+It provides a means of creating Old SP-patterns via the splitting or amalgamation of pre-existing Old SP-patterns, and via the direct incorporation of New SP-patterns.
+And it provides a means of evaluating candidate grammars in terms of their effectiveness at encoding the given set of New SP-patterns in an economical manner.

-As with the building of SP-multiple-alignments, the creation of good grammars requires heuristic search through the space of alternative grammars: creating grammars in stages and discarding low-scoring grammars at the end of each stage.
+As with the building of SP-multiple-alignments, and the process of finding good full and partial matches between SP-patterns, the creation of good grammars requires heuristic search through the space of alternative grammars: creating grammars in stages and discarding low-scoring grammars at the end of each stage.

-\subsubsection{Varying the thoroughness of heuristic search}
+\subsubsection{Varying the Thoroughness of Heuristic Search}